autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 - tests if the `bytecode` protocol parameter is `0` length to determine if an Autonity Protocol Contract upgrade is available.
 If the `bytecode` length is `>0`, the `contractUpgradeReady` protocol parameter is set to `true`
 - tests if the block number is the last epoch block number (equal to `lastEpochBlock + epochPeriod` config) and if so sets the `epochEnded` boolean variable to `true` or `false` accordingly
-- invokes the Accountability Contract [`finalize`](/reference/api/aut/op-prot/#finalize-accountability-contract) function, triggering the Accountability Contract to compute and apply penalties for provable accountability and omission faults committed by validators, and distribute rewards for submitting provable fault accusations
+- invokes the Accountability Contract [`finalize()`](/reference/api/aut/op-prot/#finalize-accountability-contract) function, triggering the Accountability Contract to compute and apply penalties for provable accountability and omission faults committed by validators, and distribute rewards for submitting provable fault accusations
 - then, if `epochEnded` is `true`:
     - performs the staking rewards redistribution, redistributing the available reward amount per protocol and emitting a `Rewarded` event for each distribution
-    - applies any staking transitions - pending bonding and unbonding requests tracked in `Staking` data structures in memory
+    - applies any staking transitions - pending bonding and unbonding requests tracked in `BondingRequest` and `UnbondingRequest` data structures in memory
     - applies any validator commission rate changes - pending rate change requests tracked in `CommissionRateChangeRequest` data structures in memory
     - selects the consensus committee for the following epoch, invoking the [`computeCommittee()`](/reference/api/aut/op-prot/#computecommittee) function
-    - sets oracle voters for the following epoch, invoking the Oracle Contract `setVoters` function
     - assigns the `lastEpochBlock` state variable the value of the current block number
     - increments the `epochID` by `1`
     - emits a `NewEpoch` event logging the `epochID` of the new epoch
-- invokes the Oracle Contract [`finalize`](/reference/api/aut/op-prot/#finalize-oracle-contract) function, triggering the Oracle Contract to calculate the median price of [currency pairs](/glossary/#currency-pair) and re-set oracle voters and parameters ready for the next oracle voting round.
+- invokes the Oracle Contract [`finalize()`](/reference/api/aut/op-prot/#finalize-oracle-contract) function, triggering the Oracle Contract to check it is the end of a voting round and if so:
+  - calculate the median price of [currency pairs](/glossary/#currency-pair)
+  - re-set oracle voters and parameters ready for the next oracle voting round.
+- then, if the oracle has computed data and started a new voting round (`newRound` is `true`), invokes the ACU Contract [`update()`](/reference/api/aut/op-prot/#update-acu-contract) function to recompute the ACU value using the new price data.

 #### Parameters